ArneDeloose/Masterproef2018Code/Documentation/Function descriptions.md

 Plots an MDS of data and SOM neurons (dim1 and dim2 are dimensions of the SOM).
 Neurons are red and datapoints are black.

 ---

-run_MDS(m_weight), return()

-Pools the functions: 'set_templates2', 'calc_sim_matrix', 'calc_dist_matrix', 'calc_pos' and 'plot_MDS'.

----

-run_TSNE(m_weight), return()

-Analogous to 'run_MDS' but with the TSNE.

----

-calc_col_labels(features, features_freq, freq_bats, freq_range_bats, freq_peakT_bats, freq_peakF_bats, list_bats, colors_bat, num_bats, \**optional), return(label_colors, per_total, per_total2)

-Labels every sound in features based on the ssim scores in the row.
-For this,  it takes all ssims above a threshold and adds them up to calculate a percentage matching (so if 20 of the 40 ppip ssim scores are above the threshold, the score is 50 %).
-Scores are then weighed according to the squared difference with a few values: minimum frequency, frequency range, peak T frequency and peak F frequency.
-References are defined as the mean over the templates for that species.
-The weights for each metric are set in 'adjustable_parameters'.
-Per_total is the unweighed score, per_total2 is the weighed score.

----

-col_weight(features_freq, freq_bats, freq_range_bats, freq_peakT_bats, freq_peakF_bats, i, k, w_impor), return(weight)

-Calculates the weight of point based on frequency information.

----

-plot_dendrogram(features, label_colors, \**optional), return()

-Plots a dendrogram based upon a hierarchical clustering of the features.
-Row numbers are colored based on label_colors.
-Linkage is set as 'average'.
-The optional argument 'name' can be used to save the figure.

----

-show_region2(rectangles, spectros, features_key, i, \**optional), return()

-Shows a plot of a region on a spectrogram based on the number in the feature data (i).
-The title of the plot gives the frequency range of the sound and the timestep.
-The optional argument 'name' saves teh figure to a specified path.

----

-hier_clustering(file_name, freq_bats, freq_range_bats, freq_peakT_bats, freq_peakF_bats, list_bats, colors_bat, num_bats, num_total, templates, rectangles_temp, \**optional), return(col_labels, features_key, rectangles, spectros, per_total, per_total2), return()

-Function that pools various functions together to create a dendrogram right away from the name of a file.
-(Functions called: spect_loop, calc_num_regions, set_templates2, calc_features, calc_col_labels2, plot_dendrogram).
-Other inputs are derived from loading_init (which is called seperately for computational efficiency).
-The optional input 'write' will  save the dendrogram if set to True.

----

-write_output(list_files, \**optional), return()

-Applies clustering and classification and writes out the output to a bunch of files.
-Two text files are created (results1 and results2, other names can be specified as an optional argument) and folders for every classified sound.